DavidBlaj/react-social-club/README.md

 6  I start by adding Routes to the private routes section in the App.tsx file
     Then I go to the pages folder and I add all the pages and then export them using index.ts

+7 I start designing the bottom bar(which is actually the LeftSidebar but on mobile)